-8.1.
+9.1.
 Measurement Protocol.
-Except as otherwise agreed by Gather, the metering facilities used to measure the volumes of Gas delivered at the Receipt Point and the delivery Points shall be maintained and operated or caused to be maintained and operated by Shipper.
+Except as otherwise agreed by the Parties, the metering facilities used to custody transfer measure the volumes of Gas delivered at the Receipt Point, the Delivery Points, and the Fort Union Header shall be maintained and operated or caused to be maintained and operated by LESSEE.
 The Btu content of the Gas shall be determined by facilities at the Receipt Points and Delivery Points.
 Such measurement facilities and measurement data on Gas measured at such facilities shall at all reasonable times be subject to joint inspection by the Parties.
 Measurement shall be conducted in accordance with the procedures set forth on Appendix “I” hereto.

-8.2 Meter Test.
-At intervals determined to be appropriate by the measuring Party, orifice and other types of meters and appurtenant instruments shall be tested and calibrated as set forth on Appendix “” hereto.
-In the event Lost and Unaccounted for GAS exceeds 1% of the volumes injected in PIPELINE by or for the account of LESSEE during three consecutive calendar months, LESSOR may, without regard to when the last test took place or when the next test is scheduled, request that the meters making such measurements be tested and calibrated in the presence of LESSOR’s representative.
+9.2 Meter Test.
+At intervals determined to be appropriate by the measuring Party, orifice and other types of meters and appurtenant instruments shall be tested and calibrated as set forth on Appendix “I” hereto.

-8.3 Check Meters.
-Either LESSEE or LESSOR may install and operate one or more check meters at its own expense to verify measurements, but the only official measurement shall be by the measurement methods and equipment specified in Sections 8.1 and 8.2 above (hereinafter “Primary Measurement Equipment” or “PME”).
+9.3 Check Meters.
+Either LESSEE or LESSOR may install and operate one or more check meters at its own expense.
+However the custody transfer measurement shall be by the measurement methods and equipment specified in Sections 9.1 and 9.2 above (hereinafter “Primary Measurement Equipment” or “PME”).
 Any such check meter shall be installed and operated so as not to interfere with the operation of the PME.
-Moreover, the party installing and operating any pressure regulating equipment and/or GAS compression equipment shall ensure that there is no effect upon the accuracy of the PME.
-LESSOR may require LESSEE to install pulsation filters if square root error or gauge line error shift occurs.

-ARTICLE 9.
-NORMAL AND ROUTINE MAINTENANCE.

-9.1.
-LESSOR shall perform Normal and Routine Maintenance on PIPELINE, but LESSEE acknowledges that some Lost and Unaccounted for GAS is normal and that minor amounts (i.e., no more than two percent (2%) of the volumes inserted in PIPELINE by or for the account of LESSEE during any month) thereof shall not demonstrate that Normal and Routine Maintenance has not been done, nor that more should have been done.
-LESSEE covenants and agrees that continuously during LESSEE’s use of PIPELINE, only GAS meeting the specifications in Section “6.” above shall be inserted in PIPELINE, except as allowed in Section “6. e.”
-Any repair, replacement or maintenance of PIPELINE which is in excess of “Normal and Routine Maintenance” arising from the insertion of GAS from or for the account of LESSEE which is not in compliance with the requirements of this AGREEMENT shall be done at LESSEE’s sole cost and expense.

-9.2.
+ARTICLE 10.
+MAINTENANCE AND LOST AND UNACCOUNTED FOR.

+10.1.
+Rawhide Pipeline Maintenance.
+LESSOR shall operate and maintain the Rawhide Pipeline as a reasonably prudent operator in accordance with standard industry practice, such that the Rawhide Pipeline is at all times capable of moving LESSEE'S Maximum Daily Firm Quantity in accordance with the terms and conditions of this Agreement.

+10.2.
+Enron Facilities Maintenance.
+LESSEE shall operate and maintain the Enron Facilities as a reasonably prudent operator in accordance with standard industry practice, such that the Enron Facilities are at all times capable of moving LESSOR'S Maximum Daily True Quantity in accordance with the terms and conditions of this Agreement.

+10.3.
 Lost and Unaccounted for GAS.

-(a) If Lost and Unaccounted for GAS exceeds 2% of those volumes inserted in PIPELINE by or for the account of LESSEE in any month, LESSEE shall forthwith notify LESSOR in writing thereof.
+If lost and unaccounted for GAS ("LUAF") on the Rawhide Pipeline exceeds 2% of those volumes delivered to the Rawhide Pipeline by or for the account of LESSEE in any month, LESSEE shall forthwith notify LESSOR in writing thereof.
 LESSOR may thereupon require recalibration of all pertinent meters and have the right to have one or more representatives present at such recalibration.
-In the event such recalibration proves the pertinent meters to be accurate, LESSOR shall (1) have Thirty (30) days after receiving the results of said recalibration to determine the cause of the excessive Lost and Unaccounted for GAS and (2) reimburse LESSEE for the actual volume of Lost and Unaccounted for GAS in excess of 2% of said volume.
+In the event such recalibration proves the pertinent meters to be accurate, LESSOR shall (1) have Thirty (30) days after receiving the results of said recalibration to determine the cause of the excessive LUAF and (2) reimburse LESSEE for the actual volume of LUAF in excess of 2% of said volume.